Science 8

 - These in turn separate into millions of air sacs called alveoli.

-- The capillaries inside the alveoli take the oxygen from the air and infuse it with the body’s blood.
+- The capillaries inside the alveoli take the oxygen from the air and infuse it with the body’s

 - The diaphragm moves the lungs to exhale.